Keeper Security Appoints Takanori Nishiyama As Senior Vice President Of APAC Sales And Country Manager Japan

-Nishiyama joins Keeper after a decade of experience at VMware, advancing Keeper's mission to empower organisations with industry-leading cybersecurity solutions
+Nishiyama joins Keeper after a decade of experience at VMware, advancing Keeper's mission to empower organizations with industry-leading cybersecurity solutions

-Nishiyama's leadership will strengthen our position as a trusted cybersecurity leader in the region.”

 In his previous role as Senior Director at VMware, Nishiyama drove sales growth in the EUC division.
 Nishiyama also contributed to high-growth initiatives at Red Hat and EMC, demonstrating a strong track record in advancing businesses across the hardware, software and SaaS sectors.